-Basic Design III is a lecture and laboratory course designed to explore the visual, physical, material, and conceptual aspects of three-dimensional design.
+Three Dimensional design is a lecture and laboratory course designed to explore the visual, physical, material, and conceptual aspects of three-dimensional design.
 Concepts of the elements and principles of design will be applied to develop and analyze the constructional methods, aesthetics, and conceptual parameters of three-dimensional design in sculpture, ceramics, architecture, product and industrial design.